ankidok/Hangman/README.md

 # Hangman
-Hangman wih python on Console Interface
+Console Interface Based hangman game.

-Hangman game with my own algorithm alpha version.
+Coded with basic statements.
+You can modify it but its just a hangman game not much.

-Language is Turkish.
-You can reform it easily.
+Alphabet is Turkish Latin Alphabet.
+You can replace the Alphabet as your wish.